fuzzyleapfrog/tweet-collector/README.md

 # Framework
 - Uses Apache2 and WSGI.
 Example for Apache2 configuration in `tweet-collector.conf`.
 Modify and move to Apache `sites-available` directory and create symlink in Apache `sites-enabled`.
 - Uses jinja2 for creating HTML.
+- Uses Javascript.
+Set link to Javascripts of Tweet Collector located in folder `tweet-collector/js` in your Apache2 configuration to variable `DocumentRoot`.